EQWorks/common/communications.md

 ## Transparent by Default

-Don't be embarrassed about asking "stupid" questions.
+Don't be embarrassed about asking "silly" questions.
 Try to always write your messages in a publically accessible (or at a bare minimum, team accessible) channel.
 This way, the information is preserved and become searchable.
 Loosely, it becomes a part of the knowledge base, aside from more formal documentation.

 A few exceptions: